timelapseplus/VIEW-documentation/source/includes/_overview.md

 ### Gesture Sensor

-The Gesture Sensor `(#2)` becomes active after no buttons have been pressed for at least a minute.
-Then, wave your hand across the front to activate, the wave to the right to preview the current/last time-lapse, or to the left to cancel.
-This feature may not yet be reliable on all units as it needs to be calibrated to the case.
-This will be corrected in an upcoming firmware update.
+The Gesture Sensor `(#2)` while a time-lapse is running and the screen goes blank.
+Wave your hand across the front to activate, then wave to the right to preview the current/last time-lapse, or to the left to cancel.
+While the preview is playing, wave to the right to skip ahead 10 seconds.

 ## Ports and Connections